 How To Sue An Airline?
-It isn’t uncommon to have flights canceled or lost luggage.
+It isn’t uncommon to have canceled flights or lost luggage.
 Even a minor inconvenience can cause significant problems when you’re traveling.

 Baggage claims stemming from overseas flights encounter an additional stumbling block.

-If you’ve had a bad experience with an airline, it’s important to know your rights.
+If you’ve had a bad experience with an airline, it’s essential to know your rights.
 But, first, the Office of Aviation Consumer Protection should be contacted: US law and Department of Transportation (DOT) regulations exempt airlines from lawsuits by passengers in most circumstances but not if they have misbehaved.

 You may file a Small Claims Lawsuit against them or complain about their conduct directly through the DOT process available on our website.

 This is a division of the Department of Transportation dedicated to consumer complaints.